chromaui/chromatic-docs/README.md

 **Grouping and ranking of pages in search**

 The sidebar order is used to rank pages in search results.
 And the search results are grouped by the sidebar group.

+## Chromatic configuration options and schema

+The Chromatic configuration options and schema are maintained in the `chromatic-config/options.json` file.
+This file is used to generate the Chromatic configuration options docs and the schema file.

+Options are not included in the schema file by default, only the ones with `inConfigFileSchema` set to `true` are included.
+To deprecate an option, set `deprecated` to `config-file` or `all`.